gbif/checklistbank/checklistbank-nub/README.md

 # Backbone Building
-Code that regenerates a new backbone dataset ...
+Code that generates a new backbone dataset based on other source checklists.

 ## Source datasets